 Reason #1: Better pay

-which is usually between 1.5 to 2.5 times the permanent salary.
+Freelance Java & Big Data developers can earn between 1.5 to 2.5 times the permanent salary.
 The reasons for this better pay are

 - As a compensation for short term or temporary nature of the assignment.
 Freelancers or contractors can be easily hired and fired.